Igidn/yumi/SPEC.md

 ## 4. Drawing & Annotation Overlay

 **Modes**
-- Read mode (`i`): standard reading, clicks select text, scrolling navigates.
+- Read mode (`esc`): standard reading, clicks select text, scrolling navigates.
-- Draw mode (`d`): the drawing canvas renders as a transparent overlay on top of the text.
+- Draw mode (`i`): the drawing canvas renders as a transparent overlay on top of the text.
 Clicks and drags draw on the overlay; the text underneath remains fully visible and unchanged.
 Scrolling is passed through to the text layer — the drawing canvas scrolls in sync with the text.
 - In draw mode, text selection is disabled.
 All pointer events go to the drawing canvas.
 - Visual indicator in the status bar shows current mode.